 Signs Exterior Flashing Needs Repair

 This guide focuses on identifying when exterior flashing needs repair — not just when it has completely failed.
-If you’re unsure how water enters these areas in the first place, you can review how water enters homes through structural gaps for a broader understanding of the issue.
+Because flashing problems can affect wall sheathing, trim, framing, and other building materials, this topic also fits into the broader issue of structural moisture problems in homes.
+If you’re unsure how water enters these areas in the first place, you can also review how water enters homes through structural gaps.

 Why Flashing Problems Often Go Unnoticed